-Commercial properties have different rates of SDLT as follows:
+Commercial properties in England have different rates of SDLT as follows:

-Up to date information on the rates charged by HMRC can be found on their website here
+Up to date information on the rates charged are found HMRC website, together with all areas this tax effects.

-As with all taxes it may be difficult to avoid stamp duty charges although there are exempt areas and different levels for disadvantaged areas (although currently these rates are less favourable than the standard rates shown above).
+As with all taxes, it may be difficult to avoid stamp duty charges although there are exempt areas.
+There are also different levels for disadvantaged areas (although currently these rates are less favourable than the standard rates shown above).

-People who charge less for their home and value their fixtures and fittings at an unrealistic rate may have their sale scrutinised by the Inland Revenue who can investigate sales for up to 9 months after the transaction has completed.
+People who charge less for their home and value their fixtures and fittings at an unrealistic rate may have their sale scrutinised by the Inland Revenue.
+They can investigate sales for up to 9 months after the transaction has completed.

 Stamp Duty on Shares